artifactdev/iot-mqtt-homekit-projects/sensorbox/README.md

 The goal of this project was to have several sensors which can be integrated into HomeKit through [homebridge](https://homebridge.io/).

+For this I have running a pine64 Board (you can use a raspberry pi) with Linux where Homebride is installed and [mosquitto](https://mosquitto.org/download/) as MQTT broker for the network communication.

 ## Features

 - Motionsensor